Best Hiking Start Points In Europe

 Most hiking stretches can be split up in manageable distances.
 That’s because most villages along the hiking trails can be reached well by train.
 Great help for planning the hike is the general map free of charge of the Schwarzwald Tourismus GmbH (Ludwigstrase 23, 79104 Freiburg, www.blackforest-tourism.com).
-It shows the train and bus routes for KONUS in the whole region.
+It shows all the train and bus routes for KONUS in the region and beyond.

 In addition, many communities have special tips for hiking tours and day trips for their KONUS guests.
 If you plan a longer stay it might be useful to get a SchwarzwaldCard as well.
 This card is a good investment if you use the discounts connected to the card intensively.

 Ready to put on your hiking boots and enjoy some nature hiking?
 Book your train within minutes and with NO extra fees at Save A Train!